cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

            Y
 ```

-You can also get it in a one-liner:
+You can also get this in a one-liner:

 <CodeGroup>
 <CodeGroupItem title="On Linux" active>